Andy-J-marshall/stanningley-bowls-website/README.md

 The pipeline will run the `update-stats.yml` job on a schedule (see the cron schedule in that file for details).
 This will update the stats and create a PR.
 Once the PR is merged it will automatically deploy master to prod.

-Note: If any Bowlsnet league is down, the pipeline will fail.
+Note: If any BowlsNet league is down, the pipeline will fail.
 There is an optional `BEST_EFFORT` input that can be set to `true` to allow the pipeline to continue processing other leagues even if some leagues are down.

 #### Update stats via local Cron job